MadStu/space-trucker-trading-tracker/README.md

     - Solved.
 Was calculating the wrong price.
 I compared code with a previous commit to see where I'd made the mistake
 - Static files not loading on Heroku
     - Solved.
 I installed whitenoise to allow the app to serve its own static files
-- local variable 'sold_for' referenced before assignment
+- Error: local variable referenced before assignment
-    - Unsolved.
+    - Solved.
+It was working with sell trades, but I'd forgot to create the variable in the right place for the buy trades.

 ### Todo
 - Main Styling